thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 ## Worksheet queries and RLS

 You cannot set RLS rules on worksheets, only on tables.
 However, administrators can disable RLS on worksheets that are derived from tables with RLS rules.
-After RLS rules are disabled, users with access to the worksheet can see all its data.
+Once RLS rules are disabled, users with access to the worksheet can see all its data.

 By default, worksheet queries only take into account RLS rules on tables whose